 Welcome to The Forgottonia Project!
 We are a high school classroom project that seeks to examine the history, culture, and social problems we currently face in rural America.
 This project is produced by students and teachers at Cuba H.S. located in Fulton County, 1 of 16 rural counties in the western part of the state of Illinois.
-Our title, Forgottonia, refers to a tongue-in-cheek movement during the 1970s that began largely because many rural Americans in Western Illinois felt policymakers were ignoring their region in favor of larger, metropolitan areas (check out the segment about our project featured on the Illinois Humanities program “Distributions People, Places, and Power – Fulton County Edition).
+Our title, Forgottonia, refers to a tongue-in-cheek movement during the 1970s that began largely because many rural Americans in Western Illinois felt policymakers were ignoring their region in favor of larger, metropolitan areas.

 A foundation of our project is IL Social Science Inquiry Standard #9 which seeks to apply democratic strategies & procedures to address local, regional, or global concerns as well as take action in or out of school.

 While several students, teachers and community members collaborate to create content for our project, there are a few key contributors you should know.

 *Joe Brewer – Mr. Brewer is the social science and history teacher at Cuba High School.
 He received a degree in Social Science Education from Olivet Nazarene University in 2006 and is working to complete a M.A. in Sociology from WIU.
 Mr. Brewer resides in Cuba, IL and enjoys reading, coaching, wrestling with his dogs, and spending time with his wife and stepsons.

 Jessica Brewer – Mrs. Brewer is the art and technology teacher at Cuba High School who designed our tremendous logo.
 She works with students both designing, editing, and sharing our content.
 She received a B.A. in art education from Monmouth College and an M.A. in instructional technology and design from WIU.
 In her spare time, Mrs. Brewer enjoys what could be described as “expressing creative behavior.”